 After making sure that everyone is okay and has been assisted, it is important to call the police.
 Calling the police following an accident is mandatory but it can also be helpful because the police report can be used in a personal injury case.

-Those involved in an accident should also make sure to document the accident in great detail.
+Those involved in a car accident should also make sure to document the accident in great detail.
 Taking photographs of the vehicles involved in the accident, and also taking photographs of where the accident took place, can also help bolster a person’s claim.
 Lastly, it is imperative that an individual gets in touch with a car accident attorney and file their personal injury claim.
 The individual should first file a claim with their own insurance company in order to recover damages but, they must file a claim with the at-fault driver’s company.

 The Whitley Law Firm is a family affair—in all the ways that matter.
 Partner Ben Whitley works with his father and brother to create a formidable force when representing clients.
 After all, helping injured individuals—people who have the deck stacked against them when fighting corporations—is why the Whitleys got into the business in the first place.